zemin-xu/zemin-xu.github.io/_posts/2020-12-18-deep-reinforcement-learning-lab.md

 ## Deep Network

 In classic reinforcement learning, we use a table for agent to note the value (V value or Q value) for a pair of state and action.
+The tabular method is not useful for this problem because the input is not discrete.
 When the agent explore it, the value will be updated at the cell.
 In DRL, the value function will be replaced by a neural network.
 To specify, the V Neural Network will take a **state vector** as input, while the Q Neural Network will take a **state-action vector** as input.

 ## Problem statement